Allocation Advice for Betterment Portfolios

 With Retirement goals, in contrast, the glide path we recommend remains at a higher risk allocation even when the target date is reached, as we assume liquidation will be gradual, and you still have years in retirement for your investments to grow before they are liquidated.
-If you’d like to understand how this advice varies by goal type, you can read more here.
+Learn how this advice varies by goal type.

 Mixing bonds and stocks across percentiles

 The bottom line: Our allocation advice is designed at a goal level to help ensure you’re taking on the right level of risk based on your personal situation, unlike the impersonal and often unexplained glide path offered by target-date funds.

 How should we modify this analysis for a conservative or aggressive approach?